-In 2015, Standard Life founded an Independent Governance Committee (IGC) to work in the interests of its workplace personal pension scheme members.
-The main role of this committee is to assess the value for money provided by Standard Life Assurance Limited (SLAL) schemes.
+Standard Life's Independent Governance Committee (IGC) works in the interests of its workplace personal pension scheme members.
+The main role of this committee is to assess the value for money provided by Phoenix Life Limited schemes.

 On this page you'll be able to read the annual reports from the IGC, give your feedback and learn about committee members

 The IGC is committed to the development of stronger, higher-value pension products for anyone saving for retirement.
 They’re also here to:

 - Our annual report 2022